 The potential for you to accidentally screw something up (big or small) along the way is gone and you’re basically guaranteed that your weight training program is set up exactly as it should be.

-That’s why some of the most widely used and highly successful workout routines in existence are pre-designed sample programs.
-They are just what works best for most people, and this is the #1 reason why I released an entire guide of proven workouts (The Best Workout Routines).
+That’s why some of the most widely used and highly successful workout routines in existence are pre-designed programs.
+They are just what works best for most people, and this is the #1 reason why I released an entire guide of proven workouts (Superior Muscle Growth).

 On the other hand…